psaunderualberta/2024-upper-bound-ai-comp/README.md

 # More Details and Getting Started
 For more details on how to get started with the environment, refer to `getting_started.ipynb` Colab file.
-In this guide, we go through how to install the environment, the environment details, and how to initialize an instance with the desired configurations.
+In this guide, we go through how to install the environment, how to access the environment details, and how to initialize an instance with the desired configurations.

 Furthermore, we show you how to visualize the environment, and how you can run a random, human, and DQN agent on the environment.
 We illustrate how a simple training loop would look like and provide guidance on how to make a submission file for the Kaggle Competition.